-While many people love the spectacle of Fourth of July fireworks, those with dogs typically dread this particular holiday.
+While many people love the spectacle of fireworks, dog owners typically dread them.
 The loud, chest-pounding booms send quivering pups under the bed or into dark corners of the house looking for a place to escape the noise.
 These dogs often have a similar experience during thunderstorms.

 Some studies estimate at least 40 percent of dogs suffer from noise anxiety, which is worse during the summer months.
 And according to the American Humane Association, July 5 is the busiest day of the year at animal shelters, as pets often run away from home trying to flee the noise.
 They're often found miles away, disoriented and exhausted.

 There's now a medication specifically meant to treat noise aversion in dogs.
 Approved by the U.S. Food and Drug Administration (FDA) in November under the name Pexion, the oral medication contains imepitoin — an anticonvulsant drug traditionally used to treat epilepsy in dogs.

 The drug is given to dogs twice a day starting two days before an expected event (i.e. New Year's Eve or Fourth of July) and continuing through the event.
 It's available in 100mg and 400mg tablets depending on the dog's weight.

 In a clinical trial, dogs were given either Pexion or a placebo two days before New Year's Eve.
 The owners rated their dogs' responses at different intervals and 16 different behaviors.
 The results showed that 66 percent of owners rated their dog's behavior as excellent or good while on Pexion compared to 25 percent of owners whose dogs took a placebo.

 Pexion is only available through a prescription from a licensed veterinarian.
 The most common side effects are difficulty standing and walking, increased appetite, lethargy and vomiting.